-Since 2014, Clara has published over 100 articles in Spectator.
+Before serving as the managing editor at Spectator, Clara was the lead reporter covering Barnard College.
 She uncovered that Barnard administrators had been aware of at least five years worth of formal complaints that the director of Barnard's Career Development Office created a toxic work environment for employees.
 She also led coverage of Barnard's controversial winter break housing policy, which only allowed for students such as varsity athletes and admissions tour guides to stay on campus over break.
 Following a series of articles on the issue, the college announced that it would reverse the policy for that winter.

-Clara has also conducted and written two data-driven investigations of Columbia's compliance with a provision in the Higher Education Opportunity Act.
-The publication of the first article prompted the Provost to publicly compel faculty to comply with the law, and compliance rates increased by 20 percent a year after the first piece was published.
+Clara also conducted and wrote two data-driven investigations of Columbia's compliance with a provision in the Higher Education Opportunity Act.
+The publication of the first article prompted the provost to publicly compel faculty to comply with the law, and compliance rates increased by 20 percent a year after the first piece was published.

-Last summer, she served as an editorial intern at TheWrap in Los Angeles, where she wrote over 100 articles about the entertainment industry, media, and politics.
-She investigated allegations of overtime abuse in the animation studio for Seth Rogen's 2016 film "Sausage Party."
+As an editorial intern at TheWrap in Los Angeles, she reported on allegations of overtime abuse in the animation studio for Seth Rogen's 2016 film "Sausage Party."

 Clara began studying the violin at the age of four with Li Lin and viola at the age of fifteen with Jodi Levitz at the San Francisco Conservatory of Music Pre-College.
 She made her orchestral solo debut at age 11 as the winner of the Palo Alto Chamber Orchestra’s Concerto Competition.
 In the summer of 2014, she made her international solo debut in Courmayeur, Italy, where she performed the Rebecca Clarke Viola Sonata with pianist Mack McCray.
 She is the winner of the 2013 Northern California Viola Society Young Violists Competition and a prizewinner in the Chinese Music Teachers’ Association Competition.